 Contact the Dental Malpractice Lawyers at Spetsas Buist PLLC for your Free Consultation

 Dental malpractice cases are complex and difficult to navigate.
 Additionally, there are several procedural hurdles to filing the case, and the statute of limitations for dental malpractice is typically shorter than it is for other personal injury claims.
-Contact us today to schedule your free consultation with one of our dental malpractice lawyers.
+Contact us today to schedule your free consultation by email.
+You can also call our Orlando, Florida personal injury law firm at (321) 352-7588 to set up your free legal consultation with a Florida dental malpractice lawyer.

 [i]See Gintaras Juodzbalys et al., Injury of the Inferior Alveolar Nerve during Implant Placement: A Literature Review, 1 J Oral Maxillofac Res.
 2 (2011).